ismaelbalaghni/buildenv/doc/features.md

 ## Suggested git files

-When the build env manager prepares the build environment, it will verify if some recommended git files exist in current project:
+When the build env manager prepares the build environment, it will verify if some recommended git files exist in current project.
+If not, these files will be generated with default content:

-* **.gitignore** should be configured so that **venv** and **.buildenv** folders are ignored and not pushed to source control
+* **.gitignore** is configured so that virtual env and **.buildenv** folders are ignored and not pushed to source control
-* **.gitattributes** should be configured to handle platform-specific files with correct line endings:
+* **.gitattributes** is configured to handle platform-specific files with correct line endings:
   * **.bat** and **.cmd** files must always use **`crlf`** line endings
   * **.sh** files must always use **`lf`** line endings